DeannaGelbart/FocalFilter/README.md

 FocalFilter/FocalFilterHelper is a helper app which runs when Windows boots.
 It removes any blocks that FocalFilter previously put in the hosts file.
 The idea is that if the user really needs to access a blocked site, they simply need to reboot.

 Setup/ is the InstallShield configuration for installation.

+FocalFilter was created by Deanna Gelbart and Shan Naziripour.